dhiway/cord-agent-app-v1/README.md

 If you want to run without docker, then the ENV variables needs to be passed properly, or update in src/dbconfig.ts.
 Run 'yarn && yarn build && yarn start'

+NOTE: If you can't use docker-compose, you can still run the project individually.
+Make sure to `set` the ENV variables present in .env file.

+One may need [`wsl`](https://docs.microsoft.com/en-us/windows/wsl/about) (Windows Subsystem for linux) installed on Windows.

 ## Docs

-Check documentation by checking http://localhost:5001/docs while project is running.
+Check API documentation by checking http://localhost:5001/docs while project is running.

 Or if you want a local html page then run `npx open-swagger-ui ./apis.json --open` from console.